sleekmason/Lilidog/README.md

 The rabbit is a local image on the side of a building.
 Apt for the times. <br/>
 The Cracked Window is from one of our backpacking trips.
 An old truck, 2000' down. <br/>
 The "Lis" is a changed copy from a print we have.
+The Grub image is Lili out playing in the snow.

 ## Lilidog